 Metformin only works if you also make changes to your diet and exercise, because these two actions tackle the actual cause of the raised blood sugars.

-You can read more about this on our Pre-Diabetes webpage.
+You can read more about managing Pre-Diabetes on our webpage.

 If you wish to start metformin, please reply back to the text message, and we will prescribe it for you.